BenedettaBanzi/SpaceTrooper_BB/README.md

 It is highly probable that it won't finish up because some dependencies' installation is a bit cumbersome.
 PLEASE, DON'T GET DISCOURAGED!
 Just look at the error message and jot down which packages were not successfully installed.
-Then install manually the packages either using BioCManager for Bioconductor packages, the standard "install.package()" in R, or through conda or bioconda.
+Then install manually the packages either using BioCManager for Bioconductor packages, the standard "install.packages()" in R, or through conda or bioconda.
 For example:
 ```
 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")